-Series of ethnographic & documentary performances on the Right to Housing.
+Series of ethnographic and documentary performances on the Right to Housing in Montréal.

-The Address is a series of performances Veronica Mockler co-created with theatre artist Sofia Blondin.
+The Address is a series of performances I co-created with theatre artist Sofia Blondin.
 This work was commissioned by the ethnography group Amplifier.
 The Address invited hundreds of Montrealers to dive deeply into issues pertaining to the Right to Housing in the city.
 Different stakeholders were brought in to share their experiences regarding the housing situation in Côte-des-Neiges borough of Montreal.
 Taking place in a transformed education centre in the Triangle, the public assisted in live presentations by tenants, owners, community actors, activists, inspectors and urban planners on this multifold issue.
-By sharing their personal and social reality directly with the audience in an interdisciplinary format (oral history, documentary, video installation and live performance), The Address became a circular and critical space where residents living in the area could discuss and moreover mobilize together in an attempt to deal with the urgent challenge their communities and families are facing.
-Elected officials assisted to a performance which led amongst other transformations to the launching of an investigation by the city into a series of rooming-house targeting newly arrived immigrants.
+By sharing their personal and social reality directly with the audience in an interdisciplinary format (oral history, documentary, video installation and live performance), The Address became a circular and critical space where residents living in the area could discuss and moreover mobilize together in an attempt to deal with the urgent challenge their communities and families were facing.
+Elected officials assisted to a performance which led among other things to the launching of an investigation by the city into a series of rooming-houses that were targeting newly arrived immigrants in the city.

-Visible Art Collective would first and foremost like to thank Bénéwendé, Anna Maria, Bakr, Ismael, John, Line, Aida and Ahmed for partaking in The Address and sharing their experiences, convictions and personal thoughts with Montrealers.
+Visible Art Collective would first and foremost like to thank Bénéwendé, Anna Maria, Bakr, Ismael, John, Line, Aida and Ahmed for partaking in The Address and sharing their experiences, thoughts and expertise with Montrealers.

 The Address would not have come to life without the artistic and technical contributions of Émile Lafortune.